 Joe @ Lenovo

-I reached out to Joe as I knew he was a friend of the community and Lenovo was producing some amazing new products of which they were rightly proud.
-I was no stranger to Lenovo having used them for years at home and in work so I knew they were reliable and good quality.
+Lenovo was producing some amazing new products of which they were rightly proud and I was no stranger to Lenovo, having used their products for years both at home and in work, so I already knew their products were both reliable and of good quality.

 Joe offered to help and I was more than happy to accept his help.